postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 We have a variable my_data declared as a local and a global variable respectively.
 Which one would take precedence now?
 When a corresponding environment is selected both these variables get activated but the one with higher precedence (narrowest scope) will get the priority.
 In this case, my_data which is declared as a local variable takes precedence.

 ## A holistic example
 Let’s consider an example that has three collections C1, C2, and C3 and three environments E1 (Dev), E2 (Staging), and E3 (Prod).
 We have three different URLs for three different environments.
-Each collection has a timeout variable – 10 for C1 and 20 for C2 and 30 for C3.
+Each collection has a timeout variable – 10 for C1, 20 for C2, and 30 for C3.
 The number of attempts to retry is 3 for all collections in all environments, let’s say whenever a test case fails.

 [![collection details view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Variables-Example1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Variables-Example1.png)

 As the above image illustrates, each environment has a different url.
 So, an environment variable for url is created.
 The timeout variable is different for each collection so for three collections three different collection variables are created.
 Each time a test case fails, a ‘retry’ could be performed three times across collections and environments.
 So, a global variable is created for retry.